edisonxiang/openshift-router-test/https-nginx/README.md

 Test Router and Routes which refer to the backend https nginx application in the OpenShift Origin.

-In this example, we try to get the client X-Forward-For IP Address in the https ngixin application.
+In this example, we try to get the client Real IP Address(HTTP_X_FORWARDED_FOR) in the https ngixin application.

 The workflow is like below:
 ```